-Over 17 per cent increase in Bihar Class XII pass percentage
+Bihar Board 12th result 2018: Over 17% increase in pass percentage

-The results of the Bihar School Education Board (BSEB) Class XII exams were announced in Patna on Wednesday.
+Bihar Board 12th results 2018: The results of the Bihar School Education Board (BSEB) Class XII exams were announced in Patna on Wednesday.
 Overall results across three streams — arts, science and commerce — showed an increase of over 17 per cent as compared to last year.
 While the pass percentage compared to the last year saw an increase across all the three streams, only around 45 per cent students passed in the science stream.

 The toppers in all the three streams were girls from different colleges across Bihar.